 Healthy skin is hydrated, glowing, and even toned.
 Flaky skin, redness, itching or burning and acne are all symptoms of failing skin barrier function.
-The main reason our skin's barrier fails to work is dehydration!
-So making sure your skin is hydrated is key to having healthy, clear skin.
+Dehydrated skin is a main symptom when our skin's barrier fails to work!
+Making sure your skin is hydrated is key to having healthy, clear skin.

 Determining your imbalance and finding balance